 Pop-ups have come a long way since their inception in the ‘90s.
-Nowadays, most of the pop-ups you encounter are interstitials or hover ads.
+Nowadays, most of the pop-ups you encounter are interstitials or hover ads with the occasional appearance of highlighted links (injection ads).
 Both ad types expand over the majority of a website but do not open in a separate, new window.
 This makes it difficult for browsers to block them, hence their popularity among advertisers.
 In the ongoing development of browsers and pop ad formats, traditional pop-ups and pop-unders have become an underrated form of advertisements.

 Moreover, there are some well-known companies (like Orbitz, to name just one) for which pop advertising has been the cornerstone of their marketing and the fundamental of their online business.
 Finally, promoting offers that are relevant to the content of the website (like betting offers on sports streaming sites) makes those ads more interesting for the visitors.

 What’s more, mobile pop ads are growing more popular.
 These are not only pop-ups and pop-unders that show up in the browser window on your phone or tablet but also in-app ads.
 Usually, the idea behind those ads is to promote and invite the user to install an app.
 The conversion ratio of such campaigns is usually very high, and usually, there’s no need to create a landing page.

 How pop up and pop under ads work?

 When opening the gates to pop ads, you should remember to partner with secure ad exchanges or a traffic source that monitor their campaigns both automatically and manually.